ZweiTinte/chess-ai/README.md

 stores possible moves for each game situation in a json file with win loss values and adjusts them in the learning/training process.

 Current state of this project:
--> Unit Tests need to be added for the most important functions (Move calculations done soon, learning process tests outstanding)
--> I'd like to code my own chess GUI for this project, however if you prefer integrating this AI into an existing GUI than you can of course do so yourself
+-> Unit Tests need to be added for the most important functions (learning process tests) -> I'd like to code my own chess GUI for this project, however if you prefer integrating this AI into an existing GUI than you can of course do so yourself
--> Some code clean up is needed imo
+-> Some code clean up is needed
 -> Performance improvements outstanding
+-> Work in progress: Django Web Dashboard of AI learning progress and WebApp to play against the AI -> Important!
+Separate Unit Test DB and AI DB necessary

 Important Notes:
 The unit tests use and delete the logfile and database!